- General Information

 How to Obtain a Judgment by Default

-If the other parent has not served and filed a Response and more than 30 days have passed since he or she was served with the Summons and Petition, you are eligible to to proceed by Default.
+If the other parent has not served and filed a Response and more than 30 days have passed since he/she was served with the Summons and Petition, you are eligible to proceed by Default.
 However, a default judgment is not automatic.
 You must file a Request to Enter Default and proceed to judgment by attending a hearing or by preparing a declaration.
 Seek legal assistance to determine which method is right for you.